mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 because they prevent me from having control over the underlying `input` and `label` elements.

 What if I have specific accessibility needs for the `input`?
 Or even for the `label`?
 I don't have control over them: this is blocking.

 Also notice the `labelStyle` prop exposed: this an interesting way of solving _some_ of the problems but it prevents me from using other tools like [styled-components](https://styled-components.com/).

-Getting back to the rn-placeholder story, let's analyze the API with a fresh eye:
+Getting back to the rn-placeholder story, let's take some time to analyze the API:

 ```jsx
 <Placeholder.ImageContent